-Data transfer to the doctor with GDT
+Data transfer to the doctor using GDT

 Call: